jiipeezz/Router-cfg-automation/thesis.md

 # 3 Current state

 There are currently lots of problems in NDC's router configuration.
-The greatest problem is that everything is done manually using router's graphical Web user interface.
+The greatest of the problems is that everything is done manually using router's graphical Web user interface.
 After having finished router configuration in the web GUI, Excel documents need to be updated with information such as router's serialnumber, MAC address, IP address and model, also manually.

 > ![Web Interface](img/smartflexgui.png)